acd19ml/ner-extractor/DistilBERT-CRF/docs/implementation_notes.md

 ### DistilBertCrfForTokenClassification
 - **Purpose**: Combine DistilBERT encoder with a linear emission head and a CRF layer for structured prediction.
-- **Key Idea**: Reuse pretrained weights, apply dropout, sanitize labels by replacing `-100` with the configured pad id before passing them to TorchCRF, and decode sequences with `viterbi_decode` while respecting attention masks.
+- **Key Idea**: Reuse pretrained weights, apply dropout, sanitize labels by replacing `-100` with the configured pad id before passing them to TorchCRF, optionally accept per-example loss weights (so augmented samples contribute <1.0 to the objective), and decode sequences with `viterbi_decode` while respecting attention masks.
 Currently raises `NotImplementedError` when the new `use_char_features` or `use_gazetteer` flags are enabled to signal missing implementations.
 - **Further Work**: Inject additional feature projections (char embeddings, gazetteer logits) via concatenation before the classifier.

 ### freeze_encoder_layers